brophdawg11/Automator.js/README.md

 ### Async ###

 Want to be asynchronous?
 No problem.
-Any action in an Automator sequence that returns a jQuery promise will cause the following step to wait upon resolution or rejection of the promise.
+Any step in an Automator sequence that returns a jQuery promise will cause the following step to wait upon resolution or rejection of the promise.

     var automator = new Automator();